 He emphasized the importance of Emotional Quotient(EQ) as opposed to IQ and highlighted the value of love Intelligence quotient or LQ – which translates to loving yourself, others, and keeping your ego aside.
 Jack Ma has recognized these as the pillars of success.

 In this article, I am going to compile the top soft skills that you need to upskill/reskill this year.
 I am also going to discuss two top technical skills that are indispensable this year.
 As there are many corporate training companies/vendors today, learning these skills is not going to be a concern.

 Soft Skills That You Need Today

-Polishing your soft skills is one of the best career investment that you can make as they can never get outdated or irrelevant.
+Polishing your soft skills is one of the best career investments that you can make as they can never get outdated or irrelevant.

 Moreover, with the rise of AI, their significance has strengthened considerably, as soft skills are the kind of skills that can never be automated.
-This constitutes one of the reasons why 57% of industry leaders(LinkedIn, 2018 Workplace Learning) are of the opinion that soft skills are more critical as compared to hard skills.
+This constitutes one of the reasons why 57% of industry leaders(LinkedIn, 2018 Workplace Learning) think that soft skills are more critical as compared to hard skills.

 The soft skills that influence whether you will get hired or not are: